 Chronicle Books took notice of the Stencil1 brand, and, in 2008, Ed published Stencil 101, his first DIY stencil book.
 The playful stencil portfolio in the book includes images from record players and poodles to sumo wrestlers and deer.
 Ed wanted people to be inspired to use his stencils in unconventional places.
 “I’m always interested in discovering new places to apply stencils.
 Why be limited to a shirt or furniture?
 I don’t like to think about the rules.
 I design tools for people to use their way.
 Stencils allow people to paint them where they think they will be fun.”

-For Roth’s title, Stencil 101 Décor, patterns are the focus.
-“There is strength in repeating an image over and over,” he says.
+The following year, in Stencil 101 Décor, Ed focused on patterns.
+“There is strength in repeating an image,” he says.
 “And it’s a nice reference to pop art too.
-Since I have a strong interest in decor and interior design, I aimed to make this book more about décor.
+I have a strong interest in interior design.
 I love wallpaper, especially vintage wallpaper.
-I found the repetition a nice graphic challenge.”
-Inspiration for these stencils, he says, came from vintage tiles, naturally occurring organic patterns, fashion textiles, and urban landscapes.
-“I wanted to make designs that make a bold statement and were easy to use.”
+I found the repetition to be a graphic challenge.”
+Inspiration for these stencils came from vintage tiles, naturally occurring organic patterns, fashion textiles, and urban landscapes.
+“I wanted to make designs that make a bold statement and are easy to use.”

 Stencil 201, published in 2011, took unconventional applications to another level by presenting new stencil designs — from retro-cool typewriters and roller skates to elegant leaves and abstract shapes — and offering step-by-step directions for projects that take stenciling to another creative plane.
 With the help of friends, such as Erica Domesek of P.S. — I Made This and embroidery queen Jenny Hart of Sublime Stitching, Ed showed how to stencil on just about anything — T-shirts, leather, mirrors, food, and even hair — using a variety of techniques like stitching, etching, and more.